 Schedule K-1 reporting

 The Schedule K-1 is slightly different depending on whether it comes from a trust, partnership or S corporation.
-However, all K-1s provide detailed information about the type of income, deduction or loss so the recipient can accurately report the information on a tax return.
+However, all K-1s provide detailed information about the type of income, tax deduction or loss so you can accurately report the information on your tax return.

 Get every deduction